 Additionally, flour is getting a facelift.
 Almond flour was so 2019.
 2020 and beyond will create flour from such ingredients as watermelon seeds, cauliflower, sweet potatoes, and green bananas.

-Japan could be Trendsetter in 2020
+Japan could be Trendsetter

 The love for all things Japan goes far beyond sushi.
 Tempura is being used to deep fry more items.
 Miso soup is getting a facelift.
 And Ramen is showing up on more and more menus, too.